Calculating Alimony in Colorado Springs Divorces

 - Contributions to the Marriage: The court considers both financial and non-financial contributions.
 For example, if one spouse stayed home to care for children or supported the other spouse’s career, it can influence the alimony decision.

-- Health and Age of Both Spouses: A spouse’s health and age may impact their ability to work or support themselves.
+- Health & Age of Both Spouses: A spouse’s health and age may impact their ability to work or support themselves.
 If one spouse is unable to support themselves due to age or illness, they may receive a longer or higher alimony award.

 Modifications to Spousal Support